-As discussed in the "5 - Longevity and other demographic assumptions" toolkit, the Actuarial Profession's CMI model (used to set the life expectancy assumption) allows actuaries to take advance credit for the pandemic on future longevity.
-The CMI model introduced a "W parameter" which increases the weight placed on 2020 and 2021 death data when setting the future longevity assumption.
+As discussed in Toolkit 5 - Longevity and other demographic assumptions, the Actuarial Profession's CMI model (used to set the life expectancy assumption) allows actuaries to incorporate any longer-term impact of the pandemic on future longevity.
+The CMI model introduced a 'W parameter' which increases the weight placed on 2020 and 2021 death data when setting the future longevity assumption.